The Powerful Meaning of Matthew 7:7 (ask and it shall be given unto you)

 Knock And The Door Will Be Opened To You

 Ask, seek, and knock.
-This is the progression that Jesus tells his followers of Jesus to follow.
-These words imply content action; in essence Jesus is saying we ought to continually do these things.
+This is the progression that Jesus tells his followers to follow.
+These words imply consistent action; in essence, Jesus is saying we ought to continually do these things.

 I love how Mark Moore sums it up in his book The Chronological Life Of Christ, “Our prayer lives are a better barometer of our belief in this text than is our confession.
 Do you believe that God is a good Father?
 Then you will pray.
 Certainly no human father would trick his children by giving them a rock that looked like a roll.
 Nor would he give them a snake or an eel that looked like a long skinny fish.
 God is comparable to a perfectly loving Father, a concept generally foreign to Jewish prayers.
 Isaiah 49:15 also compares God to a caring mother: ‘Can a mother forget the baby at her breast and have no compassion on the child she has borne?
 Though she may forget, I will not forget you!’”